Jurickson Profar Player Props: Rockies vs. Braves

-Jurickson Profar -- with a slugging percentage of .476 in his past 10 games, including six extra-base hits -- will be in action for the Colorado Rockies versus the Atlanta Braves, with Bryce Elder on the hill, on June 17 at 4:10 PM ET.
+On Sunday, Jurickson Profar (.317 slugging percentage in past 10 games, with zero home runs) and the Colorado Rockies play the Atlanta Braves, whose starting pitcher will be Charlie Morton.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Braves.
+He had a hitless showing in his most recent game (0-for-4) against the Braves.

 Jurickson Profar Game Info & Props vs. the Braves